 Solution: Firstly, don’t be under the illusion that you have to have the best equipment in order to learn music.
 You can definitely start simply and build from there.
 Secondly, if you haven’t got the money to get the equipment you need, you have to think creatively about it.
 You could borrow a friend’s instrument, hire a practice space, or rent an instrument.
 Where there is a will, there is usually a way!

 Do any of these excuses sound familiar?
 As you can see, it’s all about mindset.
-At one point, you were excited to try a new instrument – set some goals and do what you can to get that excitement back!
-Speak with your teacher if you’re at a loss – they’re here to help!
-How do you overcome your own excuses?
-We’d love to hear!
-Stop by our Facebook page and share your thoughts with the TakeLessons community.
+At one point, you were excited to try a new instrument – set some goals and do what you can to get that excitement back.
+And don’t be afraid to talk to your teacher about it if you’re at a loss – they’re here to help!